-Provides upper torso strengthening, which improves your balance and stability in the saddle.
-Works your pectoralis major or “pecs”—a thick, fan-shaped muscle situated at the upper front of your chest wall.
+This exercise provides upper torso strengthening, which improves your balance and stability in the saddle.
+Flys work your pectoralis major or “pecs”—a thick, fan-shaped muscle situated at the upper front of your chest wall.

 What You Need: Two hay bales set next to each other on their sides, covered with a blanket.
 Two salt blocks, water bottles, fly spray bottles or light hand weights.